| John Read with One of His Robotic Cat Grooming Traps |

 A good example of that is to be found in the Australians' eagerness to sell protected species down the river for a buck.
 For example in early 2010, they sold out several such species that were then living on predator-free Barrow Island, off the coast of Western Australia, to a consortium made up of the Australian subsidies of Chevron, ExxonMobil, and Shell so that they could construct the A$45 billion Gorgon gas project.

 Initially, two-hundred-forty-five golden bandicoots, forty-one boodies, eighty-four spectacled hare wallabies, and eighty-eight possums were removed.
-Over the course of the following twelve years, the oil companies are scheduled to give the boot to at least one-thousand animals per annum.
+Over the course of the following twelve years, the oil companies were scheduled to have given the boot to at least one-thousand animals per annum.

 |Slattery Proudly Displayed His Trophies on Social Media|